 Graphs showing the relationship between stock price risk and financial statement risk.
-Company: Former Dow Jones Company, General Electric.
+Company: Former Dow Jones Industrial Average Company, General Electric.

 Distinguishing characteristics of our methodology: